crystal0523/Image-super-resolution/README.md

 ## Train

-Using the following commands to start the training process.
+Use the following commands to start the training process.
 To see more detailed steps, refer to  ```main.py ``` .
 ```
 python main.py
 ```